xremap/xremap/README.md

 - Remap any keys, e.g. Ctrl or CapsLock.
 - Remap any key combination to another, even to a key sequence.
 - Remap a key sequence as well.
 You could do something like Emacs's `C-x C-c`.
-- Remap a key to two different keys depending on whether it's pressed alone or held.
+- Remap a key to two different keys depending on whether it's tapped or held.
 - Application-specific remapping.
 Even if it's not supported by your application, xremap can.
 - Device-specific remapping.
 - Automatically remap newly connected devices by starting xremap with `--watch`.